diegopoza/ember-jwt/doc/readme.md

 _Ember evolution: from 1.x to 2.0_

-Ember 2.0 does not introduce any new feature, as those features (Glimmer rendering engine, new computed syntax, HTML-style component invocation, and so on) are already in previous versions of Ember.
-In fact the dev team states that Ember latest stable release, v1.13, is Ember 2.0 in disguise.
+Ember 2.0 does not introduce any new feature, as those features (Glimmer rendering engine, new computed syntax, HTML-style component invocation, and more) are already in previous versions of Ember.
+In fact the dev team states that Ember latest stable release v1.13, is Ember 2.0 in disguise.
 You have to take into account that those features deprecated in v1.x versions will be removed from 2.0.

 This means that if you manage to create a v1.13 application with no deprecation warnings, then migrating to 2.0 will be straightforward as there will not be breaking changes.